-Part-time workers drive rise in employment
+Record numbers not working due to ill health

 - Published

+The number of people not working in the UK due to long-term sickness has risen to a new record, official figures show.

+The Office for National Statistics (ONS) said more than two and half million people were not working because of health problems.

-An increase in the number of part-time and self-employed workers helped drive the UK's employment rate higher in the first three months of the year.
+The figures came as the latest jobs statistics showed an increase in part-time and self-employed workers helped to push up the UK's employment rate.

-The rate rose to 75.9% between January and March, the Office for National Statistics (ONS) said, up from 75.7% in the previous quarter.
+The rate was 75.9% between January and March, the ONS said.

+Speaking to the BBC's Today programme, Darren Morgan of the ONS said: "We saw another increase in those exits in the labour market due to becoming long term sick, and that means that it all started with a pandemic.

+"There are well over 400,000 more people outside of the labour market due to ill health and that means we are now at a new record level of comfortably over two and a half million."

-The unemployment rate also rose slightly to 3.9% in the same period.
+The ONS data also showed the unemployment rate also rose slightly, to 3.9% in the January to March period.

-The ONS said this meant the number of those neither working nor looking for work had continued to fall.

-However, it added that the number of people not working due to long-term sickness rose again to a new record.
+The number of people on employers' payrolls fell in April, the first decline in more than two years, although the ONS said this was an early estimate that could be revised later.

+The number of vacancies also fell for the 10th consecutive period, with the ONS saying that uncertainty about the economic outlook meant that firms were holding back on recruitment.

 The latest figures also showed that workers' pay increases are still being outstripped by rising prices.